 I removed the mask with lukewarm water.
-Just a small amount was enough since I made a very thick mask this time so it was sort of falling off in this big clay piles and dissolving in water.
-Removing took several minutes cuz even though I was wearing headband I still managed to get some on my hair.
+Just a small amount was enough since I made a very thick mask this time so it was sort of falling off in these big clay piles and dissolving in water.
+Removing took several minutes cuz even though I was wearing a headband I still managed to get some on my hair.

-Container label warns that the skin might be irritated and red right after the use and it would go back to normal after 30 minutes and all of that was true.
+The container label warns that the skin might be irritated and red right after the use and it would go back to normal after 30 minutes and all of that was true.

 When I washed it off my face felt so smooth and cleaned like never before.

 It didn’t feel dry as I was expecting it to be.
 My skin was reddish but it was no more oily and I might be just projecting it but I felt like it looked much better after just one use.